fccagou/pyap/README.md

 ## nagios poller

-Actually `nagios_poller` is a thread in `pynotif` as a test code.
+Actually `nagios_poller` is a thread in `pyap` as a test code.
 It must be coded in it own program.
-Pynotif must not do polling AND sending alerts.
+Pyap must not do polling AND sending alerts.

-If the optional pynotif param (`nagios_url_status`) is set, a thread is started to poll informations from the url nagios_url_status.
+If the optional pyap param (`nagios_url_status`) is set, a thread is started to poll informations from the url nagios_url_status.
 Request must returns json values of nagios services status in the form :
 ```